 Retinol – Retinoids are a large family of compounds derived from Vitamin A. They are one of the most powerful and effective skincare ingredients proven to help fight acne, reduce wrinkles, stimulate collagen, and promote cellular turnover.
 They're also known to even out skin tone and increase circulation in the skin.
 Not all retinoids are the same.
 Medical-grade Retinol (Tretinoin) has the most scientific data for improving wrinkles and skin texture.
 However, it is too harsh in its pure prescription form for most complexions.
 Most, off-the-shelf products don’t contain enough of the correct stable form of retinol or high enough concentrations to effect any significant change in skin.
 And because retinoids have been known to cause redness and dryness among the newly initiated, I recommend they be introduced to skin in the right level.
 But once you start you will never go back!
 Your skin will look smooth, glowy and fresh day after day.
 Retinoids achieve the most impactful results when paired with the necessary vitamins and other active ingredients.
 That’s why I’ve taken the fuss out of the equation and carefully designed a regimen for success based on your skin’s needs and condition.

-Skin kind – My personal guarantee that you get the right ingredients, the right levels in the right sequence.
+Skin kind – My personal guarantee that you get the right ingredients, the right concentrations, in the right sequence.
 Uniquely prescribed for you.
-So you can feel 100% confident your recommended Private Practice Skincare recommendation are perfectly safe, non- irritating and non-allergenic for all Skin Types and Colors.
+So you can feel 100% confident your Private Practice Skincare recommendation is perfectly safe, non- irritating and non-allergenic for all Genders, Skin Types and Colors.

 Sun Protection Factor.
 Most commonly referred to as SPF, it is a number designated by the FDA that identifies a product’s ability to protect the skin from sunburn or to protect the skin from turning pink or red when exposed to sun.
 Since sunburn results from UVB exposure, not UVA radiation, SPF is primarily a measure of UVB protection.
 At this time, there is no numbering system to indicate the level of protection a sunscreen can provide from UVA radiation, which affects the deeper layers of skin.